 Press piston from vanos inboard side to remove piston from vanos outboard side (finger).

-Remove intake cylinder cover from vanos inboard side.
+Take off intake cylinder cover from vanos inboard side.

-Remove 5 mounting bolts (4mm hex bit socket 3/8″ / 3/8″ ratchet).
+Lift off 5 mounting bolts (4mm hex bit socket 3/8″ / 3/8″ ratchet).

-Remove intake cylinder cover.
+Step 1: Remove the intake cylinder cover.

 Note: Cover resistance is due to cover sealing O-ring.